-Thanks to CO2-based taxation rules and growing environmental concerns, the idea of running a large, diesel-powered saloon or estate as a company car is, in 2020, a pretty unattractive one for the vast majority of people.
+CO2-based taxation rules and growing environmental concerns make the idea of running a large, diesel-powered saloon or estate as a company car a pretty unattractive one in 2022 for the vast majority of people.

-As these rules get ever stricter, a similar shift is starting to occur further down the food chain too; the small capacity petrol and diesel hatchbacks that might have once appealed as an entry-level company car are starting to become increasingly expensive ownership propositions.
-From a financial point of view, it likely won’t be too long until the prospect of running a mid-spec, oil-burning Volkswagen Golf for work is about as seemingly nonsensical as running a six-cylinder BMW might be today.
+As these rules get ever stricter, a similar shift is starting to occur further down the food chain too.
+The small-capacity petrol and diesel hatchbacks that might have once appealed as an entry-level company car are starting to become increasingly expensive ownership propositions.
+From a financial point of view, it's unlikely to be too long until the prospect of running a mid-spec, oil-burning Volkswagen Golf for work is about as seemingly nonsensical as running a six-cylinder BMW might be today.

-This new, Mk8 version retains a healthy amount of what made the last Golf GTE a good PHEV, but brings an additional smattering of athleticism and engagement to the table too.
-Grip levels are good, its steering accurate and responsive, and body control is usefully tight.
-Make no mistake, it’s still not quite as focused as its purely petrol powered stablemate, but by PHEV standards the new GTE has enough talent about it to keep keener drivers interested.
+This new Mk8 version retains a healthy amount of what made the last Golf GTE a good PHEV but brings an additional smattering of athleticism and engagement to the table too.
+Grip levels are good, its steering accurate and responsive, and body control usefully tight.
+Make no mistake: it’s still not quite as focused as its purely petrol-powered stablemate, but by PHEV standards, the new GTE has enough talent about it to keep keener drivers interested.

-It now has a larger 13kWh battery too, as opposed to the 8.8kWh that appeared in the last one.
-This means its claimed electric range is now up to 39.7 miles on the WLTP cycle - though you’d be hard-pressed to cover that much ground in the real world.
-Still, that figure combined with a CO2 rating of 26g/km means the GTE slots into the 10% BIK band.
+It now has a 13kWh battery too, as opposed to the 8.8kWh one that appeared in the last version.
+This means its claimed electric range is up to 38 miles on the WLTP cycle, although you’d be hard-pressed to achieve that in the real world.
+Still, that figure combined with a CO2 rating of 26g/km means the GTE slots into the 12% benefit-in-kind (BIK) tax band.